JohnDavid30/Invite-tracker/README.md

-# Musicbot
+# Invite-tracker
-Music fix by JohnDavid
+Invite-tracker by JohnDavid